-For the energy supply sector, the emission reductions projected by the IAMs are for the higher cost levels comparable with the potentials found in the sectoral analysis.
-But at lower cost levels, the emission reductions as projected by IAMs are smaller than for the sectoral analysis.
+For the energy supply sector, the emissions reductions projected by the IAMs are for the higher cost levels comparable with the potentials found in the sectoral analysis.
+But at lower cost levels, the emissions reductions as projected by IAMs are smaller than for the sectoral analysis.
 This is likely due to the fact that high costs for solar energy and wind energy are assumed in IAM models (Krey et al. 2019; Shiraki and Sugiyama 2020).
 This is not surprising, as the scenario database comprises studies dating back to 2015.
-A more detailed comparison for the power

-- 1 sector is given in Figure 12.2.
-Both the sectoral analysis and the IAMs find that both solar and wind - 2 energy in particular show strong growth potential, although there is a continuing role for other low- - 3 carbon technologies, like nuclear energy and hydropower.
+A more detailed comparison for the power sector is given in Figure 12.2.
+Both the sectoral analysis and the IAMs find that both solar and wind energy in particular show strong growth potential, although there is a continuing role for other low-carbon technologies, like nuclear energy and hydropower.

-4 For the AFOLU sector, the sectoral studies provide net emission reduction potentials comparable with

-- 5 projections from the IAMs at costs levels up to 50 USD tCO2-eq-1.
-However, beyond that level the - 6 mitigation potential found in the sectoral analysis is larger than in the IAMs.
-For agriculture, it can be 7 explained by the fact that carbon sequestration options, like soil carbon, biochar and agroforestry have - 8 little to no representation in IAMs.
-Similarly, for forestry and other land-use related options, the - 9 protection and restoration of other ecosystems than forests (peatland, coastal wetlands and savannas) - 10 are not represented in IAMs.
-Also note that some IAM baselines already have small carbon prices which - 11 induce land-based mitigation, while in others, mitigation, particularly from reduced deforestation is part - 12 of the storyline even without an implemented carbon price.
-Both of these effects dampen the mitigation - 13 potential available in the USD 100 tCO2-eq-1 carbon price scenario from IAMs.
-Furthermore, estimates - 14 of mitigation through forestry and other land use related options from the AR6 IAM scenario database - represent the net emissions from A/R and deforestation, thus are likely to be lower than the sectoral - 16 estimates of A/R potential expressed as gross removals. - 17 For the buildings and transport sectors, the sectoral mitigation potentials are higher than those projected avoiding demand for energy services in the building sector and model shift in transportation are less
+For the AFOLU sector, the sectoral studies provide net emissions reduction potentials comparable with projections from the IAMs at costs levels up to USD50 tCO2-eq-1.
+However, beyond that level the mitigation potential found in the sectoral analysis is larger than in the IAMs.
+For agriculture, it can be explained by the fact that carbon sequestration options, like soil carbon, biochar and agroforestry, have little to no representation in IAMs.
+Similarly, for forestry and other land use-related options, the protection and restoration of other ecosystems than forests (peatland, coastal wetlands and savannas) are not represented in IAMs.
+Also note that some IAM baselines already have small carbon prices, which induce land-based mitigation, while in others, mitigation, particularly from reduced deforestation, is part of the storyline even without an implemented